ietf-rats-wg/eat/draft-ietf-rats-eat.md

 define a general means to translate between CBOR and JSON, but only to define enough such that the claims defined in this document can be rendered unambiguously in JSON).

+The CWT specification was authored before CDDL was available and did not use it.
+This specification includes a CDDL definition of most of what is described in {{RFC8392}}.

 ## Entity Overview